Jay Adams: Legal troubles and personal struggles

 Adams spent time in prisons as he struggled with drug addiction.
 After a Suicidal Tendencies concert in 1982, Adams screamed slurs at a gay couple outside a popular Hollywood hangout.
 When one of them yelled back, he knocked him down.
-Adams claims he fled but that the crowd behind him closed in and kicked and beat the men, killing one of them.
+Adams claimed he fled but that the crowd behind him closed in and kicked and beat the men, killing one of them.
 He was convicted of felony assault and sentenced to six months in relation to the death of Dan Bradbury.

-In the late 1990s, after the murder of his brother and the death of his mother, father and grandmother all in the same year, Adams began using heroin.
-He was serving two-and-a-half years on drug charges in Hawaii during the production of Dogtown and Z-Boys and was released in 2002.
+In the late 1990s, after the murder of his brother and the death of his mother, father, and grandmother all in the same year, Adams began using heroin.
+He was serving two and a half years on drug charges in Hawaii during the production of Dogtown and Z-Boys and was released in 2002.
 The movie brought Adams back into the limelight and led to endorsement deals for him.

 As of 2005, Adams claimed to be drug-free and spoke to children at local schools about his past struggles.
-Nonetheless, in November 2005, he was arrested and sentenced to four years, after being caught on a wiretap acting as a go-between for a buyer and seller of crystal methamphetamine.
+Nonetheless, in November 2005, he was arrested and sentenced to four years, after being caught on a wiretap acting as a go-between for a buyer and seller of methamphetamine.
 He was released to a halfway house on July 8, 2008, for the remainder of his sentence.
 He completed his probation in January 2014.